 Federal Title IV Financial Aid Payments

-Federal Title IV financial aid, excluding federal Work-Study, is applied directly to your tuition and fees account.
-Your student account contains charges for tuition, allowable fees, health insurance, laptop computer (if applicable), and room and board.
+Federal Title IV financial aid, excluding federal Work Study, is applied directly to your tuition and fees account.
+Your student account contains charges for tuition, allowable fees, health insurance, and room and board.
 It may also include charges such as library fines, room damage charges, and health service fees.